Marizol97/Social-Network-API/README.md

 <a name = "installation"></a>
 ## Installation
-follow in this order npm install, npm run start, http://localhost:
+Follow in this order npm install, npm run start, http://localhost: